 Use: Labeled Indications

-Atopic dermatitis: Topical treatment of mild to moderate atopic dermatitis in patients ≥2 years of age
+Atopic dermatitis: Topical treatment of mild to moderate atopic dermatitis in adult and pediatric patients ≥3 months of age.

 Hypersensitivity to crisaborole or any component of the formulation